warren-bank/mirror-swissfileknife/readme.txt

          http://stahlworks.com/depeche-view.html

+   -  The whole SFK documentation is available as the paperback book "100 Command Line Tools" on Amazon

+   -  The whole SFK documentation is available as an e-book, optimized for reading on mobile devices.
+      For details see www.stahlworks.com

 The SFKTray GUI Status Display
 ==============================

-   is a small Windows tool installed by sfktray-set-up.exe. the Freeware edition displays two independent status lights in the system tray which can be controlled by the sfk status command like:
+   is a small Windows tool installed by sfktray-set-up.exe. the Freeware edition displays four independent status lights in the system tray which can be controlled by the sfk status command like:

       sfk status local "v1 slot=1 color=green text='service ok'"

-   a status can be sent from the local or a remote machine by UDP. the Full edition with 9 status lights is available from:
+   type "sfk status" for the full syntax. a status can be sent from the local or a remote machine by UDP. the full edition with 9 status lights is available from:

       http://stahlworks.com/sfktray